One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models

 \subsection{Evaluation}

-To quantify the discriminative performance of all models, we report the Area Under the Receiver Operating Characteristic Curve (AUROC) for classification, the time-dependent C-index~\citep{antolini2005time} for time-to-event regression, and $R^2$ coefficient for regression.
-For comparison, we present the relative performance gain over the NTP baseline for the best method in each loss family.
+To quantify the discriminative performance of all models, we report the Area Under the Receiver Operating Characteristic Curve (AUROC) for classification, the time-dependent C-index~\citep{antolini2005time} for TTE, and $R^2$ coefficient for regression.
 When evaluating the pretrained models, we generate feature embeddings for each task cohort and fit a task-specific head (logistic regression for binary classification, Deephit for time-to-event tasks, and linear regression for regression tasks).
-Detailed model performance is provided in Appendix~\ref{app:results}.